 A Few Hypotheticals

 For a second argument against patents and copyrights’ status as a constitutional right, let’s imagine a few legal hypotheticals.
 Congress could, if it were so inclined, pass and the president could sign into law a bill that stopped all patent grants and made any and all works “fixed in any tangible medium of expression” after the date of enactment ineligible for copyright protection.
 For good measure, this law would also pull the U.S. out of all treaties and international agreements that require us to fulfill any other obligations related to patents or copyrights.
 All valid patents granted up to that date would remain in effect, as would all copyrights, until their terms expired.
-In other words, twenty years after the passage of this act there would be no patents in effect in the United States.
+In other words, a little over twenty years after the passage of this act there would be no patents in effect in the United States.
 About 150 years or so later (depending on how long the people who create copyright protected works live), copyright would cease to exist in the United States.

 This bill would not be a good idea.
 But this isn’t relevant if we’re talking about whether or not something is a constitutional right.
 To quote Antonin Scalia, “It is entirely possible for a law to be really, really stupid and yet be constitutional.”
 And this really, really stupid law would be perfectly constitutional.
 Who would a would-be patent or copyright holder sue after this law goes into effect?
 Nobody.
 That’s because, as stated above, while Congress has the power to create patent and copyright laws it is under no obligation to do so.
 It would be like suing for not being taxed or not having lower courts.